stellar-deprecated/docs/guides/things-to-build.md

   - Watch the network to see if that account is created.
   - If the account is created, you send an email to the given email address with the private half of the keypair with links to a Stellar client.

-*Advanced* allow people to manage the stellar account you just created for them by sending emails to control@domain.com.
+*Advanced*: Allow people to manage the stellar account you just created for them by sending emails to control@domain.com.
 This makes someone's inbox a Stellar client.
 For example: `send 100 XLM to bob@gmail.com`

 [Adding this feature to a wallet](https://galactictalk.org/d/37-project-idea-sending-lumens-to-any-address)

 # Distributed Exchange
 Description and discussion [here.](https://galactictalk.org/d/26-project-idea-distributed-exchange)

 # Resource Paywall
-Let's say you have a public-facing service, perhaps for streaming or open wifi.
+Let's say you have a public-facing service, perhaps for streaming or open Wi-Fi.
 You want to allow other people to use this service if they pay you small amounts.
 These payments could be used for spam prevention or to support your business.
 This is a job for the **toll collector**...

 ## Toll Collector
 A simple service that keeps track of any XLM sent to a `toll address`.
 The toll collector has a database of public keys and amounts of XLM it has sent to the toll address.
 It watches for payments to the toll address on the Stellar network and adds them to this DB.